-Karyn Bailey, Social Worker
+Karyn Bailey, Clinical Social Worker

-Elizabeth Schoen Simmons, M.S., CCC-SLP
+Elizabeth Schoen Simmons, Speech and Language Pathologist

 Elizabeth Schoen Simmons, M.S.
-CCC-SLP is a Speech-Language Pathologist in the Yale Autism Program.
+CCC-SLP, is a Speech-Language Pathologist in the Yale Autism Program.
 She received her M.S. from Southern Connecticut State University and completed her clinical fellowship under the supervision of Dr. Rhea Paul.
 Within the autism program, Elizabeth coordinates the Infant Treatment Study and SpeechPrompts Treatment Research Study.
 She also provides speech, language and communication evaluations for infant, toddlers and preschoolers as part of the Infant and Toddler Developmental Disabilities Clinic and the Yale Early Social Cognition Lab.